Architect Negligence Attorneys

 Lawyers Experienced In Architect Negligence Cases

 When professionals join together to work on an architectural project, each individual is expected to perform their duties well.
 When an architect fails to do everything in his/her power to ensure a safe environment, he/she is committing architect negligence.

 you may be entitled to specific rights and benefits.

 Designing and constructing buildings require a lot of work and cooperation from many members.
 In most cases, workers should be given thorough supervision.
 Architects are expected to advise appropriately.
 This includes drawings and design plans.
-Architects are also expected to certify the amount of materials used in a particular project and/or how materials are joined together.
+Architects are also expected to certify the number of materials used in a particular project and/or how materials are joined together.
 Insufficient supervision can cause preventable errors in measurements and execution, which can lead to going over budget and may inevitably cause a structure to fail.
 This can influence major safety and fire hazards.

 Breach of Contracts

 In order for several members of a team to work on an architectural project, each individual must agree to specific terms and conditions.
 Contracts are made to explain:

 - The roles that involved parties will have;